Venablena/Tracker-front-end/README.md

 It was inspired by user research I did while working on a fitness tracker.

 Users can:
+* record a "feeling" with a location they visit (thumbs up, thums down, heart)
 * view all their past logs in a list view
 * add and remove their logs from the map view
 * save maps in the database